ryman1/keeweb-wiki/Plugins.md

 To add settings, export `getSettings` function from your plugin and return the necessary settings config.
 You can find an example [here](https://github.com/keeweb/keeweb/blob/develop/plugins/examples/settings/plugin.js#L12).

+If you export `setSettings` function from your plugin, it will be called every time settings are changed or on plugin load, with changed values.

 ## Guidelines

 - ❗️ DO NOT obfuscate, uglify, etc... plugin code, including styles and locales: it must be easy to read and review